joelpt/freedom/README.md

 The game engine is Unity Free.

-Read the [https://github.com/joelpt/freedom/wiki/Design-document](design document) for more.
+Read the [design document](https://github.com/joelpt/freedom/wiki/Design-document) for more.